Michael Tilson Thomas

 Michael Tilson Thomas (MTT) celebrates his 20th season as Music Director of the San Francisco Symphony (SFS) during the Orchestra’s 2014-15 season.
 MTT is currently the longest-tenured music director at any major American orchestra, and has surpassed Pierre Monteux as the longest-tenured San Francisco Symphony Music Director.
 MTT assumed his post as the SFS’s 11th Music Director in September 1995, consolidating a strong relationship with the Orchestra that began two decades earlier, with his SFS debut at age 29, leading the Orchestra in Mahler’s Symphony No. 9.

 Since 1996, Tilson Thomas and the Orchestra have made more than two dozen national and international tours together.
 They continue to tour every year and perform regularly in Europe and throughout the United States, including annual visits to Carnegie Hall.
 In March 2014 they returned to Europe for a three-week tour, performing new and rarely performed music as well as core classical repertoire from the SFS Media catalogue, including John Adams’s Absolute Jest, Ives’s A Concord Symphony, Mahler’s Symphony No. 3, and Berlioz’s Symphonie fantastique.
-Following it MTT and the Orchestra were honored with an ASCAP Award for Adventurous Programming and American Programming on Foreign Tours.
+Following the tour, MTT and the Orchestra were honored with an ASCAP Award for Adventurous Programming and American Programming on Foreign Tours.
 Acclaimed interpreters of Mahler’s music, MTT and the SFS performed several of his symphonies in 2011 on tour in Europe’s leading music capitals for the anniversaries of the composer’s birth and death, including the centerpiece: a rare four-concert engagement at the famed Vienna Konzerthaus.
 Other recent touring highlights, in addition to the two-week American Mavericks tour of the U.S. in 2012, include the Orchestra’s 10-concert tour of Asia in 2012, and a 2007 tour of summer festivals including the London Proms and festivals of Edinburgh, Rheingau, Berlin and Lucerne.

 A Los Angeles native, Tilson Thomas began his formal studies at the University of Southern California, where he studied piano with John Crown and conducting and composition with Ingolf Dahl.
 At 19, he was named Music Director of the Young Musicians Foundation Debut Orchestra.
 He worked with Stravinsky, Boulez, Stockhausen, and Copland on premieres of their works at Los Angeles’s famed Monday Evening Concerts.
 During this period he was also pianist and conductor for Gregor Piatigorsky and Jascha Heifetz.